January 1-3, 1928 (Sunday–Tuesday)

 Eva Novak and her Classmates—Five pretty girls in a snappy musicale

-Morton and Vincent—KFRC favorites in a pleasing offering filled with chuckles and entertainment
+Morton and Vincent—KFRC favorites in a pleasing offering filled with chuckles and

 Les Keliors in "A Day at the Circus"—laughs and clever tricks